 The value allocable to the above-market or below-market component of an acquired in-place lease is determined based upon the present value (using a market discount rate) of the difference between (i) the contractual rents to be paid pursuant to the lease over its remaining term, and (ii) management's estimate of rents that would be paid using fair market rates over the remaining term of the lease.
 The amounts allocated to above or below-market leases are amortized on a straight-line basis as an increase or reduction of rental income over the remaining non-cancelable term of the respective leases.
-Amortization of above and below-market rents resulted in a net increase in rental income of approximately \$826,000 and \$207,000 for the years ended December 31, 2018 and 2017, respectively.
+Amortization of above and below-market rents resulted in a net increase in rental income of approximately \$131,000 and \$826,000 for the years ended December 31, 2019 and 2018, respectively.

 The value of in-place leases and unamortized lease origination costs are amortized to expenses over the remaining term of the respective leases, which range from less than a year to ten years.
 The amount allocated to acquired in-place leases is determined based on management's assessment of lost revenue and costs incurred for the period required to lease the "assumed vacant" property to the occupancy level when purchased.
 The amount allocated to unamortized lease origination costs is determined by what the Company would have paid to a third party to secure a new tenant reduced by the expired term of the respective lease.
 The amount allocated to tenant relationships is the benefit resulting from the likelihood of a tenant renewing its lease.
-Amortization expense related to these assets was approximately \$569,000 and \$929,000 for years ended December 31, 2018 and 2017, respectively.
+Amortization expense related to these assets was approximately \$413,000 and \$569,000 for years ended December 31, 2019 and 2018, respectively.

 Impairment of Real Estate Assets.
 The Company reviews the carrying value of each property to determine if circumstances that indicate impairment in the carrying value of the investment exist or that depreciation periods should be modified.
 If circumstances support the possibility of impairment, the Company prepares a projection of the undiscounted future cash flows, without interest charges, of the specific property and determines if the investment in such property is recoverable.
 If impairment is indicated, the carrying value of the property is written down to its estimated fair value based on the Company's best estimate of the property's discounted future cash flows, as well as considering sales and leasing data for comparable properties.
-During the year ended December 31, 2018, the Company determined that an impairment existed in one of its properties (Waterman Plaza) and, as a result, recorded an asset impairment charge of \$533,000.
-There were no impairment charges recorded during the year ended December 31, 2017.
+There were no impairment charges recorded for the year ended December 31, 2019.
+During the year ended December 31, 2018, the Company determined that an impairment existed in one of its properties (Waterman Plaza) and, as a result, recorded a non-cash asset impairment charge of approximately \$533,000.

 Intangible Assets.
 Intangible assets, including goodwill and lease intangibles, are comprised of finite-lived and indefinite-lived assets.
 Lease intangibles represents the allocation of a portion of the purchase price of a property acquisition representing the estimated value of in-place leases, unamortized lease origination costs, tenant relationships and land purchase options.
 Intangible assets that are not deemed to have an indefinite useful life are amortized over their estimated useful lives.
 Indefinite-lived assets are not amortized.
-Amortization expense of intangible assets that are not deemed to have an indefinite useful life was approximately \$415,000 and \$590,000, respectively, for the years ended December 31, 2018 and 2017 and is included in depreciation and amortization in the accompanying consolidated statements of operation.
+Amortization expense of intangible assets that are not deemed to have an indefinite useful life assets that are not deemed to have an indefinite useful life was approximately \$274,000 and \$415,000, respectively, for the years ended December 31, 2019 and 2018 and is included in depreciation and amortization in the accompanying consolidated statements of operation.